SpringerPE/cf-grafana-buildpack/README.md

 # Using Oauth

-For example, to define Oatuh auth with Google, just create a file `grafana.ini` like this:
+For example, to define Oauth auth with Google, just create a file `grafana.ini` like this:
 ```
 [auth.google]
 enabled = true